FforFrodo/Endocode/Readme.md

 ## Usage

-"make up builds and runs the service on default port 8080.
+"make up" builds and runs the service on default Port 8080

-Command line flags are redirected and saved to a log file.
+Command line flags are redirected and saved to a log file

 Ctrl + C stops the service

-### Endpoint /helloworld
+## Endpoint /helloworld

 /helloworld returns 'Hello Stranger' http://0.0.0.0:8080/helloworld